Vanderbilt Commodores Logo

 Vanderbilt Commodores Logo 2008

-After the transformation of the emblem, the varsity teams again have a black star in a gold frame with a “V” in the middle.
-But it is not an identical repetition of the earlier version of the logo: it uses light gold and white colors.
+After transforming the emblem, the varsity teams again have a black star in a gold frame with a “V” in the middle.
+However, it is not an identical repetition of the earlier logo version; it uses light gold and white.

 2012 – 2022